brookec123/CommentFixer/auto-file-and-function-comments/README.md

 ## Known Issues
 - ~~Can not change author name in extension settings as intended~~
+- Does not properly comment classes (with inheritance) in C++
-- Does not properly comment classes (and class methods) in C++ and Python
+- Does not properly comment classes (and class methods) in Python
 - Currently overwrites previously generated comments if run more than once in the file

 ## Future Features